mdn/content/files/en-us/web/css/css_columns/using_multi-column_layouts/index.md

 ### Result

-Will display the content in two columns (if you're using a multi-column compliant browser):
+The content will be displayed in two columns (if you're using a multi-column compliant browser):

 {{EmbedLiveSample("Example_1", "100%")}}